 Family Involvement: Family members will be invited on the last day to a showcase event that highlights the accomplishments of students.
 Parents/guardians will also have an opportunity to meet with FLEX teachers to celebrate students’ unique gifts and discuss how their strengths and interests may be explored for future growth.

-Process: Applications are being accepted now through April 15th, 2018.
+Process: Applications are no longer being accepted.
+The deadline to apply was April 15th, 2018.
 Each applicant will be AIG verified prior to acceptance.
 Decision letters will be mailed May 1st.
 Registration does NOT guarantee program acceptance.

 If you have questions about the FLEX Program, please contact Jennifer Strange at (336) 278-6099